The Feast of the Holy Family challenges us to grow in the virtues of piety, honor, patience, and forbearance, and to learn to laugh together.

 The Passion of the Christ was the most intense movie I’ve ever seen.
 But there was a moment of comic relief, a flashback to a young Jesus in the back yard, building a new invention.
 It was the kind of table that is now a commonplace.
 But in a society where people reclined to dine, this table would have put the food out of reach.
 Mary asked him to explain his idea.
-He responded that people would eat sitting upright, on chairs.
+He responded that one day, people would eat sitting upright, on chairs.
 Mary replied authoritatively, “it will never catch on!”
 He laughed, washed up for dinner, and playfully splashed mom with the wash water.

 There is more to this scene than just a break in the action.
 It a subtle way of showing that Jesus was fully human.
 For being human does not just mean having flesh and blood, but kith and kin.
 It means belonging to a family.